 First, it has already been pointed out that St. Thomas Aquinas has not left us a complete educational treatise as such.
 His work the De Magistro was not intended to be a complete and exhaustive treatment of education.
 It was a reply to certain errors of his day in regard to the question of how man attains knowledge.
-St. Thomas intended to the westigates truth insofar as it exists in man.
-It has been the mistake of many writers in the past to treat this as historical setting.
+St. Thomas investigates truth insofar as it exists in man.
+It has been the mistake of many writers in the past to treat this as an ex professo work on education without regard for its historical setting.

 Secondly, there has been relatively little done by American scholars on the educational theory of St. Thomas.
-Some have merely repeated the same texts as isolated statements without viewing them in the light of a whole
+Some have merely repeated the same texts as isolated statements without viewing them in the light of a whole Thomistic pilosophy.

-Thirdly, it has been noted that the problems of education change from century to century, from country to country.
+Thirdly, it has been noted that the problems of education change from century to century, from country to if country.
 These are accidental changes.
 Therefore, we cannot always call on St. Thomas for a solution to our problems since many of them did not exist for him.
 However, the essential elements of education will never change.
 The nature of the child will always remain the same.
 It is here that we can draw much from the teaching of St. Thomas.
 The answer to the question, "What is Man?" is fundamental for the educator.
 On it depends the whole relationship between teacher and pupil.
 To deny its basic importance would lead to chaos and error in education circles.
 Administration policy, guidance programs, curricula, methods of teaching are ultimately determined by the answer given to this question.